LIGHTSITE I CLINICAL TRIAL

 The 30-subject pilot study was partially funded from a Small Business Innovation Research (SBIR) grant awarded to the Company from the National Institute of Health and the National Eye Institute.

 The LIGHTSITE II study was a double-masked, sham-controlled, parallel design, prospective, multi-site study for the use of PBM as a treatment for visual impairment in subjects with dry AMD (Europe).
 The study included 53 eyes (44 subjects) and participation lasted 10 months.
 The LIGHTSITE II study was underway when the COVID-19 viral outbreak occurred.
 This global public health emergency significantly impacted the conduct of the clinical trial and LumiThera decided to terminate new patient enrollment permanently and converted the study to a feasibility study.
-While COVID-19 had a significant interference on study design, improvement in visual outcomes in patients that completed all rounds of PBM treatment further supporting the findings from the LIGHTSITE I study.
+While COVID-19 had a significant interference on study design, improvement in visual outcomes in patients who completed all rounds of PBM treatment further supported the findings from the LIGHTSITE I study.

 Study Publications: Burton, Ben et al. “LIGHTSITE II Randomized Multicenter Trial: Evaluation of Multiwavelength Photobiomodulation in Non-exudative Age-Related Macular Degeneration.”
 Ophthalmology and therapy vol. 12,2 (2023): 953-968. doi:10.1007/s40123-022-00640-6